theintern/intern/README.md

 $ intern run
 ```

-intern-cli will use Intern’s Node client by default, and it assumes the test config is located at `./tests/intern.js`.
+When used with Intern 3, intern-cli will use Intern’s Node client by default, and it assumes the test config is located at `./tests/intern.js`.
+The “runner” runner can be invoked with the `-w/--webdriver` flag.

+When used with Intern 4, intern-cli will run all functional and unit tests by default (this is Intern 4‘s default behavior).
+WebDriver tests can be skipped with the `-n/--node` flag, and Node unit tests can be skipped with the `-w/--webdriver` flag.
+The cli assumes the test config is at `intern.json`.

 ## Getting help

-intern-cli provides top level help when run with no arguments:
+Intern-cli provides top level help when run with no arguments:

 ```
 $ intern